 Following a couple of years in London Aiden then moved on to Dublin and worked in The Commons Restaurant for 4 years, and they were was awarded a Michelin star after 8 months.

-After receiving a phone call from his old pal Tom Aikens, Aiden returned to London to be head chef of his new restaurant in Chelsea, he stayed there for 3 years before leaving for the Dorchester.
+After receiving a phone call from his old pal Tom Aikens, Aiden returned to London to be head chef of his new restaurant in Chelsea, he stayed there for 3 years before leaving for The Dorchester.

 It was time to head back north after the Dorchester so along with his wife, Sarah, they bought The Church Green in Lymm.
-The Church Green held 3 rosettes for 4 years and we also won AA English restaurant of the year for 2012.
+The Church Green held 3 rosettes for 4 years and he also won AA English restaurant of the year for 2012.
 Sarah continues to run The Church Green, which Aiden still oversees.

 His culinary expertise and accolades means that Aiden is also a big draw at many events and festivals throughout the UK.
 Namely the foodies festival circuit Blue Dot Festival and the hugely successful Festival Number 6.